Labor Ministry Launches Safety Oversight at Auhome Factories After Worker Injury

 Ministry of Employment and Labor building in Sejong City.
 [Photo by Yu Dae-gil]

-The Ministry of Employment and Labor has initiated a comprehensive safety oversight of Auhome, following a recent incident involving a subcontracted worker.
+The Ministry of Employment and Labor has initiated integrated safety oversight at Auhome following a recent incident involving a subcontractor worker.

-Starting June 16, the ministry will conduct integrated safety and labor oversight at eight manufacturing facilities, including Auhome's Yongin Plant 2, where the accident occurred.
+Starting June 16, the ministry will conduct safety and labor oversight at eight Auhome manufacturing facilities, including the recently affected Yongin Plant No. 2.

-This oversight comes in response to a worker injury incident on June 8 at the Yongin Plant 2, located in the Namyang-eup area of Yongin, Gyeonggi Province.
-At approximately 2:50 PM, a worker identified as Hwang became trapped in a conveyor belt and was found in cardiac arrest before being transported to a hospital.
+This oversight comes in response to an incident on June 8 at the Yongin Plant, where a subcontractor worker was injured.
+The accident occurred at approximately 2:50 p.m. in the fish cake skewer packaging area on the fourth floor, where a worker, identified as Hwang, became trapped in a conveyor belt and was found in cardiac arrest before being transported to a hospital.

-This facility had previously experienced a fatal accident last year, where a worker in their 30s died after becoming entangled in machinery.
+This facility had previously experienced a fatal accident last year, when a worker in their 30s died after becoming caught in machinery.
 Labor authorities plan to focus on identifying the causes of repeated incidents.

 The ministry will assess whether the safety measures implemented after last year's fatality have been effectively enforced and will closely examine compliance with health and safety regulations.
-If violations of the Industrial Safety and Health Act are found, immediate administrative and legal actions will be taken.
+If any violations of the Industrial Safety and Health Act are identified, immediate administrative and legal actions will be taken.

-Should the oversight reveal structural issues in the workplace's safety management system, additional measures, including safety assessments and improvement plans, will be considered.
+Should the oversight reveal structural issues in the workplace's safety management system, additional measures such as safety assessments and improvement plans will be considered.

 The oversight will not be limited to safety issues alone.
-Given that the injured worker was employed by a subcontractor, the ministry will also investigate potential illegal dispatch practices, wage arrears, and compliance with labor laws regarding rest days and breaks.
+Given that the injured worker was employed by a subcontractor, the ministry will also investigate potential illegal dispatch practices, wage arrears, and compliance with labor laws regarding holidays and breaks.

-Minister of Employment and Labor Kim Young-hoon stated, "The recurrence of a similar accident one year after a worker's death indicates that existing improvement measures may have been insufficient or not properly implemented on-site.
-We will thoroughly examine the risk factors across Auhome's manufacturing facilities to ensure that similar incidents do not happen again."
+Minister of Employment and Labor Kim Young-hoon stated, "The recurrence of a similar accident just one year after a worker's death indicates that existing improvement measures may not have been sufficient or effectively implemented on-site.
+We will thoroughly examine the risk factors across Auhome's manufacturing plants to ensure that similar incidents do not occur again."

 * This article has been translated by AI.